Reliance

 - 1. Attach drain hose: Connect a garden hose to the drain valve and route it to a floor drain or outside.

 - 2. Flush tank: Open the drain valve and a nearby hot faucet to allow air in.
-Flush until water runs clear and sediment flow decreases.
+Flush until the water runs clear and sediment flow decreases.
 Close the drain and refill.

 - 3. Repeat if needed: For heavy buildup, multiple flush cycles may be required.
 Consider using a short burst of water by closing and opening the cold inlet to stir sediment.